 The high aerosol concentrations observed in this study were found to be correlated with the passage of cyclones, suggesting cyclonic involvement in transporting air from their likely source region in the AFT, down to the surface.
 If the cyclone activity is indeed the primary influence for this transport, the high aerosol concentrations observed during this voyage would be expected to be found wherever cyclones are present in the region.
-This is likely to be particularly true at Polar Cell latitudes where the uplift of the Polar Front would lead to a significant reservoir of precursor species available for nucleation.
+This is likely to be particularly true at polar cell latitudes where the uplift of the polar front would lead to a significant reservoir of precursor species available for nucleation.
 Cyclones are common in the Southern Ocean and Antarctic regions, with an average of 37 cyclones (with a duration of more than 24 h) occurring each year in the Southern Hemisphere (Simmonds and Keay, 2000a).
-The average duration of the cyclones is approximately 2000 km (Simmonds and Keay, 2000a).
+The average duration of the cyclones is around 3.2 days (Simmonds and Keay, 2000b), while the mean distance covered by cyclones is approximately 2000 km (Simmonds and Keay, 2000a).
 Cyclones are found to be most common in the 50-70° S latitudinal band directly adjacent to the coast, with this region experiencing an average of 43 % of the cyclones in the Southern Hemisphere throughout the year (Simmonds and Keay, 2000a).
-Within this band, maxima of both cyclogenesis and cyclolysis occur south of 60° S (Simmonds and Keay, 2000a), suggesting significant influence within the Polar Cell.
-Given the frequency, length, and spatial distribution of cyclones in this region, the influence of cyclones, and thus the potential magnitude of transport from the AFT is significant, and could extend around the continent.
-This suggests that the high concentrations measured during this campaign may be occurring throughout the sea ice region, particularly in the $60-70^{\circ}$ S latitudinal band where cyclone activity is strongest.
+Within this band, maxima of both cyclogenesis and cyclolysis occur south of 60° S (Simmonds and Keay, 2000a), suggesting significant influence within the polar cell.
+Given the frequency, length and spatial distribution of cyclones in this region, the influence of cyclones, and thus the potential magnitude of transport from the AFT is significant, and could extend around the continent.
+This suggests that the high concentrations measured during this campaign may be occurring throughout the sea-ice region, particularly in the 60-70° S latitudinal band where cyclone activity is strongest.

-This potential band of high aerosol loading could have significant implications on the 10 impact of aerosols on the region.
+This potential band of high aerosol loading could have significant implications on the impact of aerosols on the region.
 If aerosol concentrations are this high in a sparsely measured latitudinal band all around the continent, then it is reasonable to suggest that the aerosol number concentrations in the Antarctic and Southern Ocean regions have previously been underestimated.
-This study suggests that coastal regions, as measured by most long-term atmospheric programs, are not representative of sea ice regions.
-This is 15 true for two reasons: 1) the significantly higher aerosol number concentrations measured in this study and 2) the circulation patterns described above involve the descent of AFT air. reaching the surface just off the coast in a surprisingly well-defined form.
-Additionally, many of these stations are in the north-west guadrant of Antarctica (e.g. Aboa and Neumayer) which has been found to be the region where these circulation patterns are weakest 20 (Humphries et al., 2016).
+This study suggests that coastal regions, as measured by most long-term atmospheric programmes, are not representative of sea-ice regions.
+This is true for two reasons: (1) the significantly higher aerosol number concentrations measured in this study and (2) the circulation patterns described above involve the descent of AFT air, reaching the surface just off the coast in a surprisingly well-defined form.
+Additionally, many of these stations are in the northwest quadrant of Antarctica (e.g. Aboa and Neumayer) which has been found to be the region where these circulation patterns are weakest (Humphries et al., 2016).
 If this is true, it could have significant implications for both the physics and chemistry of the atmosphere in this pristine region.
 However, although unlikely, it could also be possible that the measurements reported here represent only a temporary event that was fortuitously measured.
-Consequently, along with the continuation of the invaluable coastal research programs, additional measurements programs within the sea 25 ice are crucial to understanding the region and could help reduce the large contribution to uncertainty that pre-industrial, natural aerosols contribute to the effective radiative forcing (Ghan et al., 2013; Carslaw et al., 2013).
+Consequently, along with the continuation of the invaluable coastal research programmes, additional measurements programmes within the sea ice are crucial to understanding the region and could help reduce the large contribution to uncertainty that pre-industrial, natural aerosols contribute to the effective radiative forcing (Ghan et al., 2013; Carslaw et al., 2013).